Samsung Galaxy Note 10.1 2014 Edition Review

-There are so many excellent products out there, each with their own merits and downfalls, it is a nightmare trying to decide which suits me and my business the best…and that is the point of this review.
+There are so many excellent products out there, each with their own merits and downfalls.
+It is a nightmare trying to decide which suits me and my business the best.
+That is the point of this review.

 There is not one tablet out there that will do everything you need or that will not frustrate you in some minor way at some point in the future.
-What you need to do is research each one and decide which will be best for YOU and try to avoid all the “noise” from haters, fanboys and competitors on the web.
+What you need to do is research each one and decide which will be best for YOU.
+Try to avoid all the "noise" from haters, fanboys and competitors on the web.

-For the record, I own 2 desktop PC’s, 2 Windows laptops, an iPod Touch 4G, an iPhone 4s (recently sold on eBay) and a Samsung Galaxy S4 so I am used to many different makes and have experience with those operating systems such as IOS 7, iTunes, Android 4.2.2, Android Jelly Bean 4.3 and so on…
+For the record, I own 2 desktop PC's, 2 Windows laptops, an iPod Touch 4G/6, a Samsung Galaxy S4/S7 and an iPad Mini 4.
+I am used to many different makes and have experience with those operating systems such as Windows 7/10, IOS, iTunes, Android etc…

-Ok, so as you may have gathered by now, after many weeks of researching and watching reviews, I finally bought the Samsung Galaxy Note 10.1 (2014 Edition) online and immediately felt a sigh of relief wash over me.
+Ok, you may have gathered this by now.
+After many weeks of researching and watching reviews, I finally bought the Samsung Galaxy Note 10.1 (2014 Edition) online.
+I immediately felt a sigh of relief wash over me.
 After all that research, it felt good to finally make a decision because let’s be honest, there is so much choice and these things aren’t cheap!

 I ordered the black 32gb version for £499 and it arrived the very next day in the new style of box from Samsung which has a wooden look and feel to it .
 Admittedly the box isn’t as nice, shiny and smooth as those from Apple but hey, it’s just a box right?

-Once you open the box, you have the tablet laying right on top and my very first impressions when picking it up was that it felt reassuringly heavy (although not too heavy).
+Once you open the box, you have the tablet laying right on top.
+My very first impressions when picking it up was that it felt reassuringly heavy (although not too heavy).
 After swapping my heavy iPhone 4s for the lighter Samsung Galaxy S4, I missed that reassuring bulk of the iPhone at first.

-I was thinking that I would feel the same about the Samsung Galaxy Note 10.1 too but as I said, the weight felt spot on with a feeling of great quality.
+I was thinking that I would feel the same about the Samsung Galaxy Note 10.1 too.
+However, as I said the weight felt spot on with a feeling of great quality.
 I had read reviews on previous models having a shiny plastic, cheap feel to them but not so with the Note 10.1 (2014 Edition).

 The rear of this tablet now has a faux leather, rippled and stitched look and feel which just works.